Brennall/HFH-SRD/Chapter10.md

 Slaves are divided into 5 types: Slave laborers, slave soldiers, household slaves, pleasure slaves, and professional slaves.

 Slave laborers do manual work, usually of the most unpleasant sort, such as farming on plantations, mining ore, or building pyramids.
 Slave laborers can be bought in markets at a cost of 40gp each.
 Slave laborers are generally able-bodied males captured in war or slaving expeditions.
 Individually, slave laborers can be used for any labor-related tasks.
 They cost 2gp each per month in upkeep and have morale scores of -4.
 When used on a domain, treat every 5 slave laborers as equivalent to one peasant family for all purposes.
-If a domain’s population consists of 25% or more slave laborers, its domain morale is decreased by 1.
-If a domain’s population consists of 50% or more slave laborers, its domain morale is decreased by 2.
+If a domain's population consists of 25% or more slave laborers, its domain morale is decreased by 1.
+If a domain's population consists of 50% or more slave laborers, its domain morale is decreased by 2.
 If the domain is 100% slave labor, domain morale is decreased by 4.
 Historical examples include the helots of Sparta and the plantation slaves of Rome.

 Slave soldiers are usually either born into slavery or enslaved in early childhood so they can be indoctrinated with loyalty to their ruler or owner.
 Historical examples include the Persian ghulam, Egyptian mamelukes, and Turkish janissaries.
-In realms where they exist (Judge’s discretion), slave soldiers can be bought in markets at a variable cost depending on their race, training and equipment, as noted on the Slave Troop Type table
+In realms where they exist (Judge's discretion), slave soldiers can be bought in markets at a variable cost depending on their race, training and equipment, as noted on the Slave Troop Type table

 ###       	       	   	   	       	    	       		   	 	      	       	  		Gp Cost per Slave